 Colourful embroidery work, beadwork, woodcarving, metalwork and leatherwork are displayed beautifully in the museum.
 Noteworthy exhibits include traditional jewellery, footwear and old carts.
 Notable displays include a traditional old kitchen, tie-dyed quilts, dowry boxes, camel and horse ornaments made by Rabri people.

 Kalpana Mangaldas Balayatan Museum was set inside the premises of the folk museum in 1982.
 It showcases a wonderful collection of toys, crafts and objects of performing arts belonging to 54 states and countries.

 This interesting section of the folk museum focuses on the performing arts of the country and houses a complete skeleton of an elephant with a height of 3.19m.
 It also holds puppets, masks, costumes, coin, weapons and animal caparisons that take you to the bygone era.

-Kathani section of the museum was developed in 2004 which holds the photograph of performances done during several fairs and festivals of the country like puppet shows, stage shows, drama, shadow plays, folk, classical performances, dances and stalls.
+The Kathani section of the museum was developed in 2004 which holds photographs of performances done during several fairs and festivals of the country like puppet shows, stage shows, drama, shadow plays, folk, classical performances, dances and stalls.
 Shreyas Foundation has celebrated around thirty-six festivals since 1952.

 In 1984, the Shreyas Sangeet Vadyakhand section of the museum was set to showcase a rich collection of musical instruments from within the country and other parts of the world.
 Visitors can find string instruments, wind and bow musical instruments that were popular in classical and folk music.